"How to answer walk me through your resume?" is one of the most common but also hard questions in an interview.

 First of all, they want to understand the overall progression of your career.

-This gives you the chance to show how you've developed professionally over time, what roles you've held, and how your experience has prepared you for the current position.
+This gives you the chance to show how you've developed over time and was promoted, what roles you've held, and how your background has prepared you for the current position.

 By listening to how you frame your path, the employer can gauge whether your journey makes sense for the role you're applying for.